AGTTeam/ProLogueData/patch_readme.txt

 iOS - RetroArch

-Switch – MelonDS (You will need to install custom firmware on a compatible Switch first.)
+Nintendo Switch – MelonDS (You will need to install custom firmware on a compatible Switch first.)

                    *****************************************
                    *               III.
 Notes              *